dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Specify Upper and Lower Number of Matches
+# Specify Only the Lower Number of Matches

-Recall that you use the plus sign + to look for one or more characters and the asterisk \* to look for zero or more characters.
-These are convenient but sometimes you want to match a certain range of patterns.

-You can specify the lower and upper number of patterns with quantity specifiers.
-Quantity specifiers are used with curly brackets ({ and }).
-You put two numbers between the curly brackets - for the lower and upper number of patterns.
+You can specify the lower and upper number of patterns with quantity specifiers using curly brackets.
+Sometimes you only want to specify the lower number of patterns with no upper limit.

+To only specify the lower number of patterns, keep the first number followed by a comma.

-For example, to match only the letter a appearing between 3 and 5 times in the string ah, your regex would be /a{3,5}h/.
+For example, to match only the string hah with the letter a appearing at least 3 times, your regex would be /ha{3,}h/.

-let A4 = "aaaah";
+let A4 = "haaaah";
-let A2 = "aah";
+let A2 = "haah";
+let A100 = "h" + "a".repeat(100) + "h";
-let multipleA = /a{3,5}h/;
+let multipleA = /ha{3,}h/;
 multipleA.test(A4);
 multipleA.test(A2);
+multipleA.test(A100);

-The first test call would return true, while the second would return false.
+In order, the three test calls would return true, false, and true.

-Change the regex ohRegex to match the entire phrase Oh no only when it has 3 to 6 letter h's.
+Change the regex haRegex to match the word Hazzah only when it has four or more letter z's.

 ## Tests

 Waiting: Your regex should use curly brackets.
-Waiting: Your regex should not match the string Ohh no
+Waiting: Your regex should not match the string Hazzah
-Waiting: Your regex should match the string Ohhh no
+Waiting: Your regex should not match the string Hazzzah
-Waiting: Your regex should match the string Ohhhh no
+Waiting: Your regex should match the string Hazzzzah
-Waiting: Your regex should match the string Ohhhhh no
+Waiting: Your regex should match the string Hazzzzzah
-Waiting: Your regex should match the string Ohhhhhh no
+Waiting: Your regex should match the string Hazzzzzzah
-Waiting: Your regex should not match the string Ohhhhhhh no
+Waiting: Your regex should match the string Hazzah with 30 z's in it.